johnweissmann/leaflet-challenge/README.md

 # leaflet-challenge
 I based the starter code around an in-class assignment.
 I got help from an AskBCS tutor on getting the depth to show up on each marker.
 I also got help with my markers showing up as cirlces instead of the default blue pins.
+Finally, I got help to make the legend show up on the webpage.